 The annual membership dues shall be determined by the BOG.

 Membership Dues are payable prior to January 1 for the following calendar year.
 Membership will be considered in arrears after January 30.
 If payment is not received by March 1, membership will be ceased unless directed otherwise by the President.
 The BOG may, by vote, reinstate any previous/former member of the NHLI who requests such consideration and may affix a past dues amount.

 Any member in good standing may withdraw from the NHLI by notifying the BOG.

 EXPULSION OF MEMBERS

 All members shall govern their actions as prescribed in the Code of Professional Ethics.
-Any member that violates the covenants of the Code of Professional Ethics shall be subject to such action as prescribed therein.

 CHANGES TO CONSTITUTION